 New athletes are required to purchase the basic IAS Uniform which while partly subsidised by the IAS, is a cost to the athlete.

-To be eligible for a ALF Scholarship, athletes must:
+To be eligible for a AFL Scholarship, athletes must:

 - Reside within the Illawarra Region, Wollongong, Shellharbour, Kiama, Shoalhaven and Wingecarribee; and